junxit/us-congress-bills-111/metadata.md

 - 2009-02-13 — Introduced in House
 - 2009-02-13 — Introduced in House
 - 2009-02-13 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-03-10 — Committee Consideration and Mark-up Session Held.
+- 2009-03-10 — Ordered to be Reported by Voice Vote.
+- 2009-03-23 — Considered under suspension of the rules. (consideration: CR H3713-3715)
+- 2009-03-23 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+178.
+- 2009-03-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-23 — Mr. Lynch moved to suspend the rules and agree to the resolution.
+- 2009-03-23 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H3713)
+- 2009-03-23 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H3713)